amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 Additional parameters are:

 * `"solver name`" [string] declares name of one of the supported direct solvers.
-  Available options are `"Klu`", `"Superlu`", etc, see Amesos manual for details.
+  Available options are `"Klu`", `"Superlu`", `"Basker`", etc, see Amesos and Amesos2 manuals for details.
+The default value is serial solver `"Klu`".

+* `"amesos version`" [int] specifies version of Amesos.
+Available options are 1 and 2.
-  The default value is the serial solver `"Klu`".
+  The default value is 1.

 .. code-block:: xml